davidmolina/thinkmujer/README.md

 # thinkmujer.co

 Repo for [thinkmujer.co](thinkmujer.co), a mujeres professional development company founded by entrepreneur Edith Quiroz.
-Built using Jekyll, Netlify, iTerm2 and Atom.
+Built using Jekyll, Netlify, iTerm2 and VS Code.

 ## Deploying to GitHub